panlm/panlm.github.io/kubernetes/harbor.md

 # customized
 ## requirement
 I want to push common images to local harbor server for quick access.
-these images come from different site, such as gcr.io, docker.io, quay.io.
-common solution is setup one docker node and get all these images and re-tag them and push to harbor.
-others host need to get these images with a different name, such as `<myhaber>/<mylibrary>/<image_name>;<version>`
+These images come from different site, such as gcr.io, docker.io, quay.io.
+Common solution is setup one docker node and get all these images and re-tag them and push to harbor.
+Others host need to get these images with a different name, such as `<myhaber>/<mylibrary>/<image_name>;<version>`

-my thought is point these domain to local ip address, host could get these images without change anything. big problem is server certification, so in this chapter, i create a server certification and put Altname in it.
-if you connenct harbar server with another domain name, it also could get certification.
+my thought is if these domain are point to one local ip address, host could get these images without change anything.
+Big problem is server certification, so in this chapter, i create a server certification and put Altname in it.
+If you connenct harbar server with another domain name, it also could get certification.

 ## solution
 * create certifications